KBCIanFa/RVPowerSystems/README.md

 - 62-test suite (unit, functional, regression, production readiness) — all passing
 - No debug output in production build
 - File size 239KB

+### Updates 16/03/2026

+App — added an ⚡ System Checks & Compatibility label directly above the alerts area in the Sizing tab.
+It's hidden when there are no alerts, visible when checks fire — so it only appears when it's relevant and gives users the exact label to look for.
+Help file — three places updated to match:

+TOC entry: 9 — System Checks & Compatibility
+Recommended workflow step: now references the label by exact name and says it's at the top of the Sizing tab Section 8 heading and intro: updated to match the app label and tells users exactly where to look for it